Limerick Lake: Settlements

 The majority of the lake shore is accessible by boat only.
 Limerick Lake has just one full-year resident, although with 154 seasonal residences occupied mainly in the seasonal months from June to September.
 The named settlement Martins Landing is on the southwest shore, but is more commonly called Limerick Lake Lodge and Marina.
 The lodge acts as a main entry point to the lake (along with the marina at Woods Camp Ground on St. Ola Lake and the public launch ramp at the dam).
 Currently development and sub division of lots on the lake is restricted, with a controversial backlot development proceeding that has been fought over for at least 15 years in the Ontario Municipal Board.

 Ecology

 The area and shoreline are heavily forested and abundant with deer, bear, small game, and moose.
 The lake contains several species of fish: Largemouth bass, Smallmouth bass, Yellow perch, Rock bass, Lake trout, and Pumpkinseed.

+The wild rice wetland in front of the marina hosts large rafts of migrating loons in the fall and spring.

+Each bay of the lake generally hosts a nesting loon family through the summer.